cwdbutler/Quickpics/README.md

 A photo sharing app (in progress)

-Building the backend in Express/Apollo/GraphQL in /server
+Building the GraphQL backend with Apollo/Express in /server

-Frontend Next.js/Apollo client/Tailwindcss in /app
+Frontend with Next.js/Tailwindcss in /app